WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

       revealing individual purchases or credit information of specific individuals who have not requested credit from Creditor.

+The systemic approach is to check first the Know Your Client and Anti-Money Laundering regulations of the jurisdiction or country that one aims to approach.
+The once the regulatory compliance identity criteria are established, establish the delta between the existing quality of identity and the required quality of identity.
+Then build common processes for improving identity to a level that passes the KYC/AML tests; which are the barriers to accessing established financial services.

+Preserving low cost of access and progressive reputation are essential to maintaining accessibility.

+Technology Possibilities

 >> XDI feature: link contracts are p2p agreements about disclosure, sharing, and
 >time of data > in this particular case, user is covered by protective